Travel Tips for Your First Time in South East Asia

 I sent this to David saying, asking if I’m off base here.
 He’s got more experience in Thailand than me (and he loves it)…

-“My 2 weeks on the Thailand backpacker trail (Krabi, Phi Phi) are a lot less memorable then my 3 weeks in the Philippines before I met you.
+“My 2 weeks on the Thailand backpacker trail (Krabi, Phi Phi) are a lot less memorable than my 3 weeks in the Philippines before I met you.

 It was such an awesome experience to rent a bike in Bohol and drive through remote villages, having cute girls invite me into their families’ house and giving me drinks and rice cakes, checking out the crazy nightlife and exploring Siquijor with local friends I met…